The number one challenge when working remotely

 05/25/2021

 One in three people who work remotely regularly make overtime at a rate much higher than when they work onsite.
 It would seem that remote work is "more economical" in terms of time frame.
 The fact is that a person is able to complete a task more efficiently and quickly when he or she "gets into gear" - colloquially speaking.
-From a more physiological point of view, it's a matter of turning off unnecessary peripheral centers, or simply focusing on the task at hand.
+From a more physiological point of view, it is a matter of turning off unnecessary peripheral centers, or simply focusing on the task at hand.
 Undoubtedly, when working remotely, it is easier to arrange one's work schedule for the day, and there are no "distractions" like "go have a coffee."
 What, then, is the reason for the aforementioned overtime?

 The human factor